Cash Back Rating: | 4.5 / 5 |

 Why you might want a different card

-While the Custom Cash card’s 15-month 0% introductory APR on balance transfers and new purchases (18.49% to 28.49% variable APR after that) could be a big help if you need to chip away at existing card debt or pay off a larger purchase over time, the card carries a high balance transfer fee compared to many balance transfer cards.
+While the Custom Cash card’s introductory APR on balance transfers and new purchases could be a big help if you need to chip away at existing card debt or pay off a larger purchase over time, the card carries a high balance transfer fee compared to many balance transfer cards.

 You’ll pay a transfer fee of 5% (or $5, whichever is greater) with the Citi Custom Cash, which could prove costly if you need to transfer a large balance.
-This is disappointing, as plenty of dedicated balance transfer cards charge a balance transfer fee of just 3%.
-The card’s 15-month intro APR also can’t compete with the 18 to 21 months of 0% intro APR offered on most dedicated balance transfer cards.
+This is only disappointing because dedicated balance transfer cards charge a balance transfer fee of just 3%.
+A balance transfer card, like the Discover it® Balance Transfer Card, could be a better option.
+It offers a slightly longer intro APR period on balance transfers with a 3% intro balance transfer fee, up to 5% fee on future balance transfers (see terms).

 Limited to a single bonus category each billing cycle